shibd/pulsar-io-sqs/docs/sqs-source.md

 ### 3. Show data using Pulsar client

+{% callout title="Note" type="note" %}
-> **Note:** If your connector is created on StreamNative Cloud, you need to authenticate your clients.
+If your connector is created on StreamNative Cloud, you need to authenticate your clients.
 See [Build applications using Pulsar clients](https://docs.streamnative.io/docs/qs-connect#jumpstart-for-beginners) for more information.
+{% /callout %}

 ``` shell
 bin/pulsar-client \